particle-iot/docs/src/content/reference/developer-tools/jtag.md

 JTAG can also be used with a source-level debugger, which is a feature of [Particle Workbench](/getting-started/developer-tools/workbench/#debugging-3rd-generation-).

 There is a variation known as Serial Wire Debug (SWD).
-This is an option for Gen 2 devices (STM32, Photon, P1, Electron, and E Series), and the normal method of connection for Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM).
+This is an option for Gen 2 devices (STM32, Photon, P1, Electron, and E-Series), and the normal method of connection for Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM).
 It uses only two signal wires plus ground.

 All of the JTAG/SWD debuggers can accept an [Intel Hex file](https://en.wikipedia.org/wiki/Intel_HEX) (.hex).
 One nice thing about .hex files, which are different than the .bin files Particle binaries are distributed in, is that hex files include the address they are to be flashed to.
 Also, you can combine multiple disjoint binaries into a single hex file, so you only need to flash one file, even on Gen 2 where you must leave a "hole" for the configuration sectors.

 ## Using SWD

-On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM) you can communicate with the device by SWD/JTAG at any time including normal operating modes.
+On Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM) you can communicate with the device by SWD/JTAG at any time including normal operating modes.

-On the P2 and Gen 2 devices (E Series, Electron, P1, Photon), SWD/JTAG shares pins D6 and D7 which can also be used as GPIO pins.
+On the P2 and Gen 2 devices (E-Series, Electron, P1, Photon), SWD/JTAG shares pins D6 and D7 which can also be used as GPIO pins.
 The SWD functionality can be used while user firmware is operating by using compile-time options, however most commonly you will want to put the device in DFU mode first.
 DFU mode prevents Device OS from booting, and while in the bootloader, SWD will be active.

 To put your Particle device in DFU mode (blinking yellow) by holding down MODE and tapping RESET.
 Continue to hold down MODE while the status LED blinks magenta (red and blue at the same time) until it blinks yellow, then release MODE.
 If the device is non-responsive with no LED or a dim D7 blue LED, you may still be able to flash it, even though it's not in DFU mode because if there is no valid bootloader SWD is also enabled.